Meglet/CSCI3155Paper/Draft.md

         "set" PropName "(" PropSetParamList ")" "{" FuncBody "}"
 ~~~~

-As an example, we can see the above function in the new EC6 Class format:[5]
+As an example, we can see the above inheritance relationship in the new EC6 Class format:[5]

 ~~~~javascript
     // Supertype